yukiaraujo11/yukiaraujo11/README.md

 - 👋 Hi, I’m @yukiaraujo11
 - 👀 I’m interested in ...
-Front End
+HTML, CSS, javascript, PHP, Java, Python, MySQL.
 - 🌱 I’m currently learning ...
-Web Coding (HTML, CSS e Javascript) Java, Develop Web.
+Front end
 - 💞️ I’m looking to collaborate on ...
+Desenvolvimento WEB
-- 📫 How to reach me ...
+- 📫 How to reach me ... yuki.araujo11@gmail.com

 <!---
 yukiaraujo11/yukiaraujo11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.